What To Do In Japan

 Timing & Etiquette

-Arrive a few minutes early, queue in lines, keep phone on silent, and avoid eating on local trains (OK on Shinkansen).
+Arrive early, queue in lines, keep phone on silent, avoid eating on local trains (OK on Shinkansen).

 Shinkansen Seats & Reservations